mattpetty/mattpetty.github.io/content/posts/03_python_ipaddress_module/index.md

 ## Summary

 I hope these examples have shed some light on how Python's **ipaddress** module can be a useful tool any time you need to analyze, process, or generate IP addressing-related data.
-It's well-documented and readily available as part of the standard library, making it an easy choice to add to your Network Engineering Python toolkit.
+It's well-documented and readily available as part of the standard library, making it an easy choice to add to your Python networking toolkit.